arjundeshx/sequencespace/_posts/2026-08-09-equivariant-networks.md

 A similar effect can be achieved through the practice of data augmentation, which essentially causes a model to "learn equivariance" although it might not be built into the architecture; for example, CNNs are not rotationally equivariant, but passing in data with random rotation augmentations applied could cause the network to learn to be equivariant despite not being truly equivariant.
 Research has demonstrated however, that in many cases, models that are truly equivariant perform better, are more efficient and are better able to take advantage of symmetries than those that learn equivariance through extensive image augmentation.

 ## Equivariance and Group Theory
 To understand equivariance, we need to understand the mathematical definition of a group: a group is a pair $$(G, \cdot)$$ of a set $$G$$ and a binary operator $$\cdot$$.
-The binary operator is a rule for combining two elements of the set G that yields another element of G, formally written as $$\therefore G \cross G \rightarrow G$$.
+The binary operator is a rule for combining two elements of the set G that yields another element of G, formally written as $$\therefore G \times G \rightarrow G$$.
 The elements of G for our purposes represent transformations (like different translations, or rotations by different amounts), and the binary operator represents a way to compose those different transformations in succession.

 Groups must obey four axioms:
 - Closure - output of composition/binary operator never leaves the group (always yields another element within the group)